KDE/digikam-doc/README.md

 # make
 ```

-To install the documentions on your system:
+To install the documentions on your system, enter the command below from the build/ sub-directory:

 ```
 # make install/fast
 ```

-To uninstall the documentations from your system:
+To uninstall the documentations from your system, enter the command below from the build/ sub-directory:

 ```
 # make uninstall